“Real devotion comes when we master the knowledge”

 Advaita Vedanta teaches that the universe is a grand illusion, and the only ontological reality is Brahman, which is a formless and un-qualitative existence.

-It teaches that the Brahman never becomes the subject of the phenomenal universe, either as an active participant or as an experiencing subject; instead, it remains ever present as a witnessing consciousness, and serves as the existential cause for phenomenal universe.
+It teaches that the Brahman never becomes the subject of the phenomenal universe, either as an active participant or as an experiencing one; instead, it remains ever present as the witnessing consciousness and serves as the existential cause for phenomenal universe.

-It teaches that the Brahman is infinite existence, and that is our real self.
+Advaita teaches that the Brahman is indivisible, omnipresent and infinite existence, and that is our real self.
 We are that.

 The Ajatvada goes a step further.
 It teaches that because the Brahman is totally devoid of all subjectivity, and because the phenomenon is an illusion, therefore Brahman need not become even the cause of the so-called phenomenon of time-space and causation.